jupyterlab/jupyterlab/docs/source/user/interface.rst

    :align: center
    :class: jp-screenshot

-The icons and labels column hat allows to switch between tabs is called Activity Bar in JupyterLab.
+The icons and labels column that allows to switch between tabs is called Activity Bar in JupyterLab.

 .. _left-sidebar-toggle: